telerik/teststudio-docs/docs/knowledge-base/scheduling-kb/configure-reverse-proxy.md

 		keepalive_timeout  65;

 		# Add server certificate to enable TLS
+		# Replace the folder location with the one where you store the certificates
 		ssl_certificate      c:/ts-certs/Server/ts-server.crt;
 		ssl_certificate_key  c:/ts-certs/Server/ts-server.key;
 		ssl_password_file	c:/ts-certs/Server/ts-server.pass;

 		# Enable client certificate verification and specify the CA certificate used to issue the client certificate
+		# Replace the folder location with the one where you store the certificates
 		ssl_verify_client on;
 		ssl_client_certificate c:/ts-certs/CA/ts-CA-cert.pem;

 		# HTTPS server
+		# Ensure to keep the headers as listed in the example below
 		server {
 			listen       9009 ssl default_server;
 			server_name  localhost;